- Get Help

 and Upland Hills Health

 Registration Required 24 hrs in advance

-Times Available: Dates are on the 3rd Wednesday of each month though 2019.
+Times Available: Previously Dates were on the 3rd Wednesday of each month

 Bio's of Presenters:

 Phil Henneman was a dairy farmer in Boscobel before becoming a correctional officer at the Supermax Prison in Boscobel.
 Phil is a trained QPR Trainer and primarily trains the newly hired officers for the Wisconsin Department of Corrections.
 Phil has been presenting QPR Trainings since 2015 and is featured in the Public Service announcement for Farmers and Suicide with his wife Julie.
 In 2006 Julie & Phil lost their son, Keith to suicide and are the head of

 Julie Henneman, is Phil's wife and farmed along side Phil & their sons until they sold the cattle.
 Julie is currently employed at Lands End of Dodgeville.
 Julie and Phil are both very involved in Compassionate Friends of Dodgeville and helping spread awareness and breaking down stigmas related to suicide and mental health issues by being featured in the Public Service Announcements for Suicide Prevention and interviewed by local media.
 Julie was trained as a QPR Trainer in 2018.

 Sue Springer is a certified QPR Trainer with a Masters Degree in Marriage and Family Therapy.
 She currently works as a Nationally Certified Sign Language Interpreter in Madison.
 Sue started the Suicide Prevention Coalition of Iowa County WI (SPCIC) in 2014 after losing her brother to suicide in 2012.
 Sue has been presenting QPR Trainings since 2015.